Brasov City Guide: top things to do & places to visit

 Another popular attraction close to Brasov is Rasnov Citadel.
 Perched high on a mountain in the city of Rasnov, the citadel offers spectacular views of the entire area and that’s reason enough to visit!

 It was built as a place of refuge for villagers in the area against invading forces and continuously expanded over time.
-If you can take your eyes from the beautiful landscapes you’ll notice artisan shops through the citadel’s old alleys.
+If you can take your eyes off the beautiful landscapes you’ll notice artisan shops through the citadel’s old alleys.

 Rasnov Citadel is currentlyclosed